-- organise and manage human resources of the Agency; - prepare and follow up the Agency's budget plan.
+- A) Organise and manage human resources of the Agency - B) Prepare and follow up the Agency's budget evolution.

 These are conventional management functions of human, accounting and financial resources of any administrative entity.
 Another of its mission is to co-ordinate training and public relations activities of the Agency, especially organisation of information meetings for spectrum users, equipment suppliers, operators, governmental agencies, etc.